 As the President of the Australian Council of Deans of Agriculture (ACDA), I welcome you to our website.
 The ACDA was formed to provide a point of contact for University agriculture in Australia.
 The Council provides a forum for discussion amongst our Members, enables us to work together on projects where our common interest is served and provides a unified voice to government and other stakeholders.

-In the 21st Century, it is clear that the world faces many challenges.
-Food supply and food security have been taken for granted for more than a generation.
-Increasingly some countries are experiencing civil unrest because of food shortages.
-Other conflicts centre around the contentious use of scares resources such as land or water.
-Over the next 20 to 30 years food production will have to increase by 50% to meet the needs of an ever increasing world population.
-Such food will need to be produced from approximately the same number of hectares.
-Therefore, agriculture will need the best educated and innovative minds involved to meet this challenge.
+In the 21st Century, the world faces many challenges.
+Food supply and food security have been taken for granted for more than a generation yet more than 800 million people have food insufficiency.
+Conflicts globally often centre around scarce resources such as land and water and these are becoming scarcer.
+Over the next 20 to 30 years food production will have to increase by more than 50% to meet the needs of an ever-increasing world population.
+Such food will need to be produced from approximately the same or fewer hectares and under the influence of climate change.

-Over the last 10 years, Australian universities have become the major providers of agricultural R&D, often in collaboration with other providers such as CSIRO and State Government Departments.
-For universities the challenge is at least two-fold:
+Over the last 15 years, Australian universities have become the major providers of agricultural R&D, often in collaboration with other providers such as CSIRO and State Government Departments.
+For universities the present and future challenges are at least two-fold:

 - Australia's funding environment must become better aligned with the requirements of the agri-food sector for long-term, strategic and interdisciplinary research that our universities can provide.
 Although it is widely acknowledged that such research provides the best chance for transformational outcomes in the rural sector, resource acquisition for such work remains problematic with no obvious funding mechanism.
 Yet, it is this type of research on which the long-term success of Australia's agriculture will depend.